 X-rays may show a loss of bone density (osteoporosis Osteoporosis Osteoporosis is a condition in which a decrease in the density of bones weakens the bones, making breaks (fractures) likely.
 Aging, estrogen deficiency, low vitamin D or calcium intake, and... read more ).
 Computed tomography (CT) may reveal an enlarged spleen, liver, or lymph nodes.

 Often, people need no treatment for many years.
 However, when treatment is needed, corticosteroids are often helpful because they change the protein composition of cells, damaging or killing the cancerous cells.

 Chemotherapy, usually with chlorambucil or fludarabine, can slow the growth of abnormal plasma cells.
 Other chemotherapy drugs, such as bendamustine, melphalan, or cyclophosphamide, and corticosteroids are sometimes used, alone or in combination.

 Medications that work differently from the chemotherapy drugs may be helpful.
 The monoclonal antibody rituximab is effective at slowing the growth of the abnormal plasma cells.
-Other drugs that affect the immune system in different ways include thalidomide, lenalidomide, pomalidomide, bortezomib, carfilzomib, ibrutinib, acalabrutinib, zanubrutinib, idelalisib, and everolimus are being used with some success, especially when they are used with corticosteroids and/or chemotherapy.
+Other medications that affect the immune system in different ways include thalidomide, lenalidomide, pomalidomide, bortezomib, carfilzomib, ibrutinib, acalabrutinib, zanubrutinib, idelalisib, everolimus, and venetoclax are sometimes used with some success, especially when they are used with corticosteroids and/or chemotherapy.

 A person whose blood is thickened must be treated promptly with plasma exchange Plasma exchange In apheresis, blood is removed from a person and then returned after substances are removed from it.
 Apheresis can be used to Obtain healthy blood components from a donor to transfuse to a person... read more , a procedure in which blood is withdrawn, the abnormal antibodies are removed from it, and the red blood cells are returned to the person.
 Only a small number of people with macroglobulinemia require this procedure; however, in those people the procedure often needs to be repeated.

-The disease remains incurable, but people typically survive 7 to 10 years after diagnois.
+The disease remains incurable, but people typically survive 7 to 10 years after diagnosis.